 TrapEase Class Action Lawyer

 The Clark Firm, LLP is nationally recognized as a class action law firm, but our lawyers are not filing a TrapEase class action.
-Instead, we are filing individual lawsuits against Cordis Corporation on behalf of people who suffered serious injuries.
+Instead, we are filing individual lawsuits against Cordis Corporation.

 Need an IVC Filter Lawyer in Texas?